That is how Olympic athletes think. Even at an ice show practice.

 Illegal Geese

-Later in the practice Tessa and Scott - that's Virtue and Moir to you non-obssessed - practiced their signature move, the Goose, with a fantastic (but deemed “illegal” for competition) dismount.
+Tessa and Scott - that's Virtue and Moir to you non-obssessed - practiced their signature move, the Goose, with a fantastic (but deemed “illegal” for competition) dismount.
 And some of their elaborate lifts.
 (TBH, who’d just put her eyes back in her head from the eligible skaters’ JumpFest, was all *eek* again.)

 And then the hubby/wife dance team of Dubreil and Lauzon ran through a bit of their “newspaper” program, all slinky and everything, as if to say, “No one even has to ask US if we’re sleeping together.”